Abu Dhabi: Smart Public Transportation

 In 2022, Abu Dhabi launched autonomous self-driving public transport options in Yas Island and Saadiyat Island.
 The route in Saadiyat Island stops at cultural and tourist stops such as Louvre Abu Dhabi, NYU Abu Dhabi, and Sorbonne University Abu Dhabi whereas the Yas Island route focuses on the attractions in the island such as Ferrari World Abu Dhabi.
 The expansion include autonomous trams (Automated Rapid Transit or "ART"), taxis, and minibuses.

 During October 2023, the Integrated Transport Centre (ITC) launched the ART Service on mainland Abu Dhabi as a pilot phase as part of the Smart Mobility project.
-It spans approximately 27 kilometers from Reem Mall, Al Reem Island, until Marina Mall, serving 25 stations in total.
+It spans approximately 27 kilometres from Reem Mall, Al Reem Island, until Marina Mall, serving 25 stations in total.

+In 2025, WeRide and Uber announced the launch of Level 4 fully driverless Robotaxi commercial operations.
+Public commercial operations commenced on 26 November without a vehicle specialist inside the AV, starting with Yas Island.
+This initiative is supported by Abu Dhabi's Integrated Transport Centre.

 Water transport

 The Emirate has many ports.
 One is Port Zayed.
 The others are Musaffah Port and Khalifa Port, which opened in 2012.
 They are owned by Abu Dhabi Ports Company and managed by Abu Dhabi Terminals.
 Water transport includes water taxis which can accommodate up to 12 passengers, and ferries which can carry up to 100 passengers on board.
 Water taxis can be hired for point-to-point travel across the city's waterways, offering a convenient option for shorter trips, and ferry transport system is a convenient and scenic way to travel between the city's islands and mainland.

 In 2021, the number of passengers who used public ferries reached 114,093.